ahbpp/m_testing_adversatial_sample/README.md

 - nr-lcr: the label change rate of normal sampels.
 - pretrained-model: Lenet for mnsit,and GooGleNet for cifar10.

+## Data
+The easiest way to download data is to copy it from the docker container.
+See [INSTALL](./INSTALL.md) to get docker container.
+Then use command  `docker cp objective_black:/home/icse2019/source/build-in-resource .` to copy data.

 ## Code

 I slightly change sh scripts for convenience.
 In `scripts/lcr_normal.sh`, `scripts/lcr_adv.sh` and `scripts/generate_mutated_models.sh` parameters must be changed in sh scripts.